torvalds/linux/Documentation/networking/mptcp.rst

 Creating MPTCP sockets
 ----------------------

-On Linux, MPTCP can be used by selecting MPTCP instead of TCP when creating the ``socket``:
+On GNU/Linux, MPTCP can be used by selecting MPTCP instead of TCP when creating the ``socket``:

 .. code-block:: C